PEP 751 – A file format to record Python dependencies for installation reproducibility

 Security Implications

-The hope is that by standardizing on a lock file format that starts from a security-first posture it will help make overall packaging installation safer.
+The hope is that by standardizing on a lock file format which starts from a security-first posture it will help make overall packaging installation safer.
 However, this PEP does not solve all potential security concerns.

 One potential concern is tampering with a lock file.
 If a lock file is not kept